raganwald/allong.es/README.md

 # `allong.es`

 The `allong.es` library is a collection of functions designed to facilitate writing JavaScript and/or CoffeeScript with functions as first-class values.
-The emphasis in `allong.es` is on composing and decomposing functions using combinators and decorators.
-It complements libraries like [Underscore](http://underscorejs.org) rather than competing with them.
+The emphasis in `allong.es` is on composing and decomposing functions using combinators and decorators. `allong.es` is designed to complement libraries like [Underscore](http://underscorejs.org), not compete with them.

-## Where to Begin

-The most important functions are **call**, **apply**, and **callFlipped**.
-These had different names in earlier releases, however their new names bring them into harmony with JavaScript's `.call` and `.apply` methods.

-### call

-Call [curries](http://raganwald.com/2013/03/07/currying-and-partial-application.html) a function and then calls it with any additional parameters you may supply.
-So if you supply all the parameters, it acts like the `.call` method:
+## Currying and Partial Application

+At the heart of `allong.es` are the functions that curry and partially apply other functions.
+The two most important to understand are `call` and `apply`.
+They work very much like the `.call` and `.apply` methods that every JavaScript function implements:

 ```javascript
 function greet (how, whom) {